MBTiles Architecture & Limits

 );

 The tiles table stores the actual tile payloads.
-Each row represents a single tile identified by its (zoom, x, y) coordinates.
-The tile_data column holds gzipped binary data: PNG or JPEG for raster outputs, and gzipped Protocol Buffers (.pbf) for vector tiles.
-A composite unique index on (zoom_level, tile_column, tile_row) enables O(log n) lookups and prevents duplicate tile generation.
-The specification explicitly defines how metadata keys like format, minzoom, maxzoom, bounds, and center drive client-side rendering and tile request routing.
+The tile_data column holds binary content: PNG or JPEG for raster tiles, gzip-compressed Protocol Buffers (.pbf) for vector tiles.
+The composite unique index on (zoom_level, tile_column, tile_row) enables efficient lookups and prevents duplicate tile generation.
+Required metadata keys include name, format, minzoom, maxzoom, bounds, and center.
 For authoritative implementation details, consult the official MBTiles specification.

 Storage Mechanics & SQLite Inheritance